Zeioth/distroupdate.nvim/README.md

 - [FAQ](#faq)

 ## Why
-So you can always have a fresh nvim config when you use Nvim in multiple machines.
-Just run `:NvimConfigUpdate` and get the latest available version from your github repository.
+If you use Neovim in multiple machines, you can run `:NvimConfigUpdate` to get the latest changes of your config from your GitHub repository from any device.

+If you are developing a Neovim distro, you can ship this plugin, and users will get updates from your distro GitHub repository when they run `:NvimConfigUpdate`.

 ### Warning
 Running `:NvimConfigUpdate` will overwrite any uncommited change in your local nvim config, so make sure you push your local changes before running it.